vallsv/Lima-tango-python/doc/index.rst

 image_rotation              rw      DevString               Rotate the image: "0", "90", "180" or "270"
 \                           \       \                       \
 \                           \       **SHUTTER**             \
-shutter_mode		    rw	    DevString		    Synchronization for shutter,  modes are available:
+shutter_ctrl_is_available   ro      DevBoolean              Return true if the camera has a shutter control shutter_mode		    rw	    DevString		    Synchronization for shutter,  modes are available:
 							     - **Manual**
 							     - **Auto_frame**, the output signal is activated for each individual frame of a sequence